chunlinliumath/chunlinliumath.github.io/_pages/Academic-Service.md

 ## Peer Review

-I have served as a reviewer/referee for the following journals:
+I have served as a reviewer for the following journals:

 - *Journal of Dynamics and Differential Equations*
 - *Proceedings of the American Mathematical Society*